kafee651/open-patient-in-epic-with-create/README.md

 <h2>Configuration Requirements</h2>
 <h3>1.
 EHR Pre-Configuration Steps:</h3>

-* Work with your Epic Administrator in order to activate the Receive Communication API web service.
+* Work with your Epic Administrator in order to activate the Patient Search R4, Patient Create R4, Receive Communication API web service.
 If your organization is using the ReceiveCommunication2 API, the accelerator may be configured easily to call this API instead.
 * You may need to perform the following build steps in the Epic EHR:
 	* Computer Telephony build to enable CT capabilities
 	* Create an external ID type and assign it to your users who will be using the Accelerator